neerajadsul/DataEngineering/HangmanProject/README.md

 # Game of words - Hangman

 ## Description
-This repository contains a Python based program to play classic wordgame Hangman via a Terminal interface.
+This directory contains a Python based program to play classic wordgame Hangman via a Terminal interface.
 ## How to Install?